Google Analytics is one of the best ways to track your website and blog visitors.

 Click the allow button to grant access to MonsterInsights so that it can collect the data from Google and vice versa.
 Once you have permitted the plugin, the next screen will appear to ask you the profile you want to track with MonsterInsights.

-Click on the drop-down menu and select all website data or leave it as it is if it is already showing that.
-Now complete the reCAPTCHA And click on complete authentication button and you are done.
+Click on the drop-down menu and select all website data, or leave it as it is if it is already showing that.
+Now complete the reCAPTCHA And click on the complete authentication button and you are done.